-In the meantime, the Trustee continues to monitor the development of the funding position, which has improved materially since 31 March 2020 as financial markets have recovered and there has been significant investment outperformance from the Scheme's assets.
+In the meantime, the Trustee continues to monitor the development of the funding position, which is expected to have further improved since 31 March 2022.
+This is primarily due to increases in interest rates, which have reduced the value of the assets held by the Scheme but also, to a greater extent, reduced the Scheme's liabilities.